What are Business Sellers Thinking in 2021?

 - Trying to escape a job they’ve created.

-- Trying to figure out how to retire.
+- Trying to figure out how to retire, after a strange year in 2020 that caused reflection.

 - Tying to scale a business that maybe they’re not well equipped to at that stage of the business’s lifecycle.